predatorkind/Jupyter_Notebooks_Demo/README.md

 # Jupyter Notebooks Demo
 This project demonstrates how you can analyze datasets using Jupyter Notebooks, pandas and matplotlib.
+It later demonstrates other Data Analysis concepts such as data cleaning.
 ## Prerequisites
 To run the Jupyter notebooks in this project, you'll need the following:
 * Python 3